 After lunch we visited a different section of the lake, this time spending about an hour walking and watching as the waves lapped the rocky beach.
 It was a nice respite from the crowds and noise of La Paz, and I was grateful it came on a day where Adam and I were both feeling good with no ill effects from altitude sickness or exhaustion from a week of fast-paced travel.

-After spending a long time at Lake Titicaca, it was late in the day when we finally arrived at the main attraction: Tiwanaku and Puma Punku.
-We started at Tiwanaku, where about 40,000 inhabitants lived in what was one of the largest native American civilizations in documented history.
+After spending a long time at Lake Titicaca, it was late in the day when we finally arrived at our main attraction: Tiwanaku and Puma Punku.
+We started at Tiwanaku (also spelled Tiahuanaco or Tiahuanacu), where about 40,000 inhabitants lived in what was one of the largest native American civilizations in documented history.
 Tiwanaku disappeared before the Spanish arrived (it was abandoned around 1100 AD), and all that remains today are some incredible architectural achievements and plenty of questions.

 Tiwanaku was likely a religious pilgrimage site, possibly used as a place of worship.
 It is younger than Puma Punku, which has led to some theories that Tiwanaku’s location was selected because of its proximity to Puma Punku.